 Mali Display Processors

-The Mali display roadmap offers an extensive range of functionality, including composition, rotation and scaling, within a very small die area.
+The Mali display IP offers an extensive range of functionality, including composition, rotation and scaling, within a very small die area.

 By processing tasks offloaded from the GPU and through its support for Arm Frame Buffer Compression (AFBC) it is able to considerably lower system-wide power consumption.
 Building on the success of previous-generation display processors, the Komeda architecture brings significant improvements to both mainstream and premium devices.
 Mali-D71 is the premium level display IP which solves complex scenes and drives displays for resolutions up to 4K at 120FPS.

 With compatibility for Arm TrustZone technology, the Mali display technologies secure the display path for use cases such as mobile payment and video playback.
 Crucially, when a Mali display processor is implemented in a complete Arm-based SoC, the Android driver for each processor will, by design, work together extremely efficiently; this highly optimized multimedia software significantly reduces implementation effort while at the same time delivering best in class performance and maximized power efficiency.